flutter/news_toolkit/docs/docs/project_configuration/social_authentication.md

 ### Firebase configuration

 In your Firebase Console, go to **Firebase -> Authentication -> Sign-in-method -> Add new provider -> Apple** to set up your Apple authentication method.
-Enable this in your app by followint the additional configuration steps for [Apple authentication](https://firebase.google.com/docs/auth/ios/apple?authuser=0) and [Apple authentication on Android](https://firebase.google.com/docs/auth/android/apple?authuser=0).
+Enable this in your app by following the additional configuration steps for [Apple authentication](https://firebase.google.com/docs/auth/ios/apple?authuser=0) and [Apple authentication on Android](https://firebase.google.com/docs/auth/android/apple?authuser=0).

 ### Complete the setup